go-kit/go-kit.github.io/_src/faq/index.md

 [Prometheus](https://prometheus.io).

-## Why is package log so different?
+## Logging &mdash; Why is package log so different?

 Experience has taught us that a good logging package should be based on a minimal interface and should enforce so-called structured logging.